jwcarr/eyekit/README.md

 Usage examples
 --------------

+Start by importing eyekit:

 ```python
 import eyekit
 ```

+Eyekit makes use of two basic types of object: the `Passage` object and the `FixationSequence` object.
+Much of eyekit's functionality centers around bringing these two objects into contact; typically, we have a passage of text and we want to analyze which parts of the passage the participant is looking at.

+### The `Passage` object

-Create a `Passage` object to represent the passage of text.
-This can be achieved by referencing a .txt file or by passing in a list of strings (one string for each line of text).
+A `Passage` object represents the passage of text.
+It can be created by referencing a .txt file or by passing in a list of strings (one string for each line of text).
 It is also necessary to specify the fontsize, the pixel position of the first character, the pixel spacing between characters, and the pixel spacing between lines.
-Note that eyekit assumes a fixed-width font.

 ```python
 passage = eyekit.Passage('example_passage.txt',